chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 **s** - Stop

-Publishing to the topic **/cmd_vel**
+One might quickly realize that moving the bot with the keys is kind of annoying.

-Sample publisher code to make the bot move in a circular path in an anticlockwise manner
+Let's see another way of moving the bot around using a publisher that will publish velocity commands to the ```/cmd_vel``` topic.
+For simplicity, we shall make it go with a constant speed in a circular path to give the basic idea.

 ## Sensing the surroundings